Maintenance Tracking: Setup

 The integration has included 2 filters for filtering out due list items.

-1. Grounding Items Only:
+1. Grounding Items Only

-This will exclude any non grounding items from being pulled into Avianis.
+When Yes is selected, it will exclude any non grounding items from being pulled into Avianis.

-1. Aircraft State - Due items:
+1. Aircraft State - Due items

 If the current aircraft state matches the color state selected below, the following will happen: